 Workflows have come a long way.
 At Nintex, we’re taking inspiration from the current success of the cloud, data analytics, and mobile working in our approach to modern workflow automation.
 We’re constantly investing in research and development to make our automated workflows even more useful to you in the future.
 We update the Nintex Workflow Cloud every couple of weeks to give users the latest features and functionality, enabling them to continually improve their business processes.

-For more information about the Nintex Workflow suite, don’t hesitate to get in touch with Nintex today.
+For more information about the Nintex Platform, don’t hesitate to get in touch with Nintex today.